Acoustic and perceptual differences between standard and accented speech and their voice clones: Introduction

-A useful way to approach this problem is to ask how accent-related changes appear in speaker representations learned by deep models.
-Speaker embedding systems such as ECAPA-TDNN \cite{desplanques2020ecapa} are designed to capture speaker-discriminative information, and they are widely used in speaker verification and related tasks \cite{huang2020speaker}.
-If voice cloning modifies accent-specific cues in a consistent way, then such modifications may shift how original and cloned utterances relate in embedding space.
-However, it is not clear how large these shifts are, whether they differ for accented versus standard speech, or whether they depend on the voice-cloning system.
-Quantifying these patterns provides a concrete measurement of how ``speaker-like'' a clone is relative to its source speech under different accent conditions.
+A useful way to approach this problem is to test whether voice cloning alters the relationship between a source speaker and their clone differently for accented and standard speech in speaker-discriminative embedding spaces.
+Speaker-discriminative embedding systems such as x-vector \cite{snyder2018x}, ECAPA-TDNN \cite{desplanques2020ecapa}, and WavLM \cite{chen2022wavlm} are designed to capture speaker-discriminative information, and they are widely used in speaker verification and related tasks \cite{huang2020speaker}.
+If voice cloning modifies accent-specific cues in a consistent way, then such modifications might shift how original and cloned utterances relate in embedding space.
+However, it is not clear how large these shifts are and whether they differ for accented versus standard speech.
+Quantifying these patterns provides a concrete measurement of embedding-based speaker preservation under different accent conditions.

+Similarly, human perception provides a crucial but different window into how voice-cloning technology interacts with speaker identity, accent, and communicative effectiveness.
+Subjective listening tests have long been central to the evaluation of voice conversion and speech synthesis systems, particularly through listener judgments of naturalness, speaker similarity, and intelligibility \cite{toda2016voice, lorenzo2018voice, sisman2020overview, cooper2024review}.
+This perceptual dimension has become even more important in the context of audio deepfakes, where listeners do not always reliably distinguish synthetic from genuine speech \cite{mai2023warning}.
+Recent studies of voice clones further show that cloned voices are not merely technical outputs, but can shape perceived realism, authenticity, familiarity, and social evaluation of the speaker \cite{lavan2025voice, rosi2025perception}.

+For accent-related cloning, however, the relevant question is not simply whether a system can normalize an accented voice toward a socially dominant or more widely understood standard.
+This is because speech perception is not organized around a neutral acoustic space: listeners' linguistic experience shapes how variable acoustic input is mapped onto speech categories \cite{yamada1990perception, levy2009assimilation}, and such biases can support understanding under noise, speaker variation, and other everyday listening conditions \cite{tsao2004speech,kuhl2005early,millet2022self}.
+Accent is also not simply a matter of regional distance from a standard form; it can index class, social position, community membership, and style \cite{labov1986social,lippi2012english}.
+A speech pattern that is heard as ''accented'' by standard-accent listeners may be the ordinary and locally appropriate norm for the speaker and their community.

+This complexity makes accent-related voice cloning difficult to evaluate through a single notion of ''improvement'' or ''speaker preservation.''
+Speaker-discriminative embeddings can show how cloning changes the source-clone relationship in a speaker-discriminative space, but they cannot determine whether listeners perceive the clone as still sounding like the source speaker or as more intelligible.
+Human perception can test these listener-facing outcomes directly, but it is not an automatic or model-internal measure of how voice cloning reshapes speaker identity.
+We therefore combine embedding-based analysis with human perception to examine whether accent-conditioned cloning differences appear in computational speaker representations, perceived speaker identity, and intelligibility.